remote-rights/remote-rights.github.io/collections/_strategy/mainstream-media-101.md

 layout: strategy
 title: Mainstream Media 101
 position: 7
+aside: >
-aside: "Remember that you have the right to: Accept or refuse to do an interview Know how the interview will be used End the interview Be treated with respect"
+  **Remember that you have the right to:**

+  - Accept or refuse to do an interview

+  - Know how the interview will be used

+  - End the interview Be treated with respect
 ---
 # Mainstream Media 101